What is Sustainability?

 Reuse Network Donations Calculator

-Reuse Network are a charity accepting household item donations in an effort to reduce poverty, cut waste and tackle social exclusion.
-Reuse will calculate how your specific donations will reduce poverty, how much money will be saved by the recipients, and the CO2 reductions associated with reusing furniture and appliances as opposed to buying them brand new!
+Reuse Network are a charity accepting household item donations to help reduce poverty, cut waste and tackle social exclusion.
+Reuse will calculate how your donations will reduce poverty, how much money will be saved, and the CO2 reductions!

 Find out how your donations could help people and planet here.